Special effects of Batman Returns: Penguin

 Another element of the character's look was his dental prosthetics.
 DeVito wore various sets of artificial teeth, all designed to appear both threatening and decayed, emphasizing the character's life spent underground and outside of conventional society.
 The final dental design included upper and lower prosthetics that were long, uneven, and stained, enhancing the overall grotesque appearance.
 DeVito helped create the Penguin's black saliva with the makeup and effects teams, using a mild mouthwash and food coloring that he squirted into his mouth before filming.
 He later commented that the taste was acceptable.

 Throughout the design process, the team aimed to enhance DeVito's features without entirely obscuring them.
 Mahan emphasized that the prosthetics needed to retain the actor's essence.
 After finalizing the facial pieces—nose, brow, and upper lip—they were combined with skin tone blending and cosmetic detailing to complete the transformation.
 Neill applied the makeup daily during production, ensuring consistency and integration with the actor's performance.
-The several pounds of facial prosthetics, body padding, and prosthetic hands took four-and-a-half hours to apply to DeVito, though the process was eventually reduced to around three hours by the end of filming.
+The several pounds of facial prosthetics, body padding, and prosthetic hands initially took four-and-a-half hours to apply to DeVito, though the process was eventually reduced to around three hours by the end of filming.
 An air bladder was added to the costume to help reduce its weight.

-The Penguin's final look, with its pale complexion and dark eye circles, reflected Burton's affinity for German Expressionist visuals, a recurring theme in his work, seen in films like Beetlejuice and Edward Scissorhands.
+The Penguin's final look, with its pale complexion and dark eye circles, reflected Burton's affinity for German Expressionist visuals, a recurring theme in his work, seen in films such as Beetlejuice and Edward Scissorhands.

-The costume itself, along with Batman and Catwoman's suits, was designed by Ringwood and Vogt and constructed under the supervision of Vin Burnham.
+The rest of the Penguin's costume, along with Batman's and Catwoman's suits, was designed by Ringwood and Vogt and constructed under the supervision of Vin Burnham.
 Once the full makeup and costume were in place, DeVito fully immersed himself in the role.
 According to Burton, the actor's performance was so convincing that crew members found him unsettling between takes.
 Burton remarked that DeVito's commitment to the role resulted in a complete transformation into a misanthropic, socially isolated character.
 Burton described DeVito as completely in-character in costume, and he "scared everybody".
 While re-dubbing some of his dialogue, DeVito struggled to get into character without the makeup and had it applied to improve his performance.
 Because of the secrecy surrounding his character's appearance before marketing, DeVito was not allowed to discuss it with others (including his family).
 A photo of DeVito in costume leaked to the press, and Warner Bros. employed a firm of private investigators in a failed attempt to track down the source.